Windows File Recovery Review – Internal Project Made Public

 Once Windows File Recovery is done scanning, it lets you view recovered files in File Explorer with a single key press before it closes.
 As you can see, the entire recovery process is as barebones as it gets, and even other command-line data recovery software applications, such as PhotoRec, provide a far more convenient user experience.

-Windows File Recovery – Full Review
+Windows File Recovery - Full Review and Analysis

 We spent a significant amount of time testing Windows File Recovery, and here’s what we found out.